SUMMARY

 While primarily focused on transportation fuels like ethanol and biodiesel, the Renewable Fuel Standard (RFS) also includes provisions for advanced biofuels, which qualify as SAFs.
 This policy sets annual targets for the blending of renewable fuels, called Renewable Volume Obligations (RVOs), creating market incentives for SAF production, and has supported investment into biofuel production infrastructure.
 SAF must achieve at least a 50 per cent improvement in GHG emissions performance on a life cycle basis as compared with conventional jet fuel as per the RFS.

-It is possible that a second Trump term could see the RFS weakened, as was the case during the President-elect’s first term.
-This was through the generous issuance of Small Refinery Exemptions (SREs) to oil refiners23, which reduced RVOs at ethanol producers’ expense24.
-Trump’s nominee to head the EPA, Lee Zeldin, is backed by the oil and gas industry and is expected to undermine the RFS25.
+It is possible that this Trump term could see the RFS weakened, as was the case during the President’s first term.
+This was through the generous issuance of Small Refinery Exemptions (SREs) to oil refiners28, which reduced RVOs at ethanol producers’ expense.
+Trump’s appointee to head the EPA, Lee Zeldin, is backed by the oil and gas industry and is expected to undermine the RFS30.

 State-level

-There are a handful of SAF projects scaling up across the US28 and some investments are starting to flow into e-fuel first-of-a-kind (FOAK) projects at the state-level.
-Project Roadrunner in Texas, which will convert waste carbon dioxide and renewable power into SAF and other low-carbon fuels through financial support from Breakthrough Energy Catalyst, Citi and American Airlines29.
+There are a handful of SAF projects scaling up across the US33 and some investments are starting to flow into e-fuel first-of-a-kind (FOAK) projects at the state-level.
+Project Roadrunner in Texas, which will convert waste carbon dioxide and renewable power into SAF and other low-carbon fuels through financial support from Breakthrough Energy Catalyst, Citi and American Airlines34.

 Other financial mechanisms